Brothman/Mystify/README.md

 # Mystify
 A fullstack clone of Spotify built in React, Redux, Node, and Express along with MongoDB.

 #  Time to Complete ReadMe.
+Also, my updates disappeared!

 <img src="./Mystify-Demo.gif" />